 The legal action follows a Greenpeace survey of plastics recycling infrastructure released earlier this year.
 The survey found little U.S. processing capacity for plastics Nos.
-3-7, despite robust PET and HDPE recycling infrastructure.
+3-7 (it did acknowledge robust PET and HDPE recycling infrastructure).

 That survey came shortly after How2Recycle downgraded its recyclability labeling guidelines for PP and non-bottle rigid PET containers.
 In doing so, How2Recycle noted that U.S. recycling programs and markets had changed to the point where these plastics were no longer considered widely recyclable.

-That change meant that How2Recycle labels on these products would need to include a “check locally” note, rather than an unqualified message of recyclability; however, Greenpeace said there are problems with the “check locally” message, as well.
+That change meant that How2Recycle labels on these products would need to include a “check locally” note, rather than an unqualified message of recyclability; however, in its lawsuit this week, Greenpeace said there are problems with the “check locally” message, as well.